-5. The Directory is intended for the ARF and its membership.
-If an ARF Participant has a central agency or body nominated by their government to coordinate the nation's conflict prevention, crisis management and response in relation to security of and in the use of ICTs, a point of contact should be established within this body to serve as single point of contact for all ICT security incidents of regional significance.

-6. For ARF Participants who do not have a single coordination point of contact nominated by their government, the channels detailed below can be used.
-Given its purpose, covering both prevention and response, the Directory may hold entries for:
+- 5. The Directory is intended for the ARF and its membership.
+If an ARF Participant has a central agency or body nominated by their government to coordinate the nation's conflict prevention, crisis management and response in relation to security of and in the use of ICTs, a point of contact should be established within this body to serve as single point of contact for all ICT security incidents of regional significance. - 6.
+For ARF Participants who do not have a single coordination point of contact nominated by their government, the channels detailed below can be used.
+Given its purpose, covering both prevention and response, the Directory may hold entries for: - Diplomatic: Agencies responsible for promoting regional and international cooperation as well as conflict prevention on security of and in the use of ICTs.
+An example of such an agency could be the Ministry of Foreign Affairs. - National Security and Policy Coordination: Ministries and agencies responsible for coordinating the nation's conflict prevention, crisis management and response in relation to security of and in the use of ICTs.
+Examples of such agencies could include Prime Minister's Department, Ministry of Interior, Ministry of Home Affairs, and Ministry of Communications.

-- Diplomatic: Agencies responsible for promoting regional and international cooperation as well as conflict prevention on security of and in the use of ICTs.
-An example of such an agency could be the Ministry of Foreign Affairs. - National Security and Policy Coordination: National security ministries and agencies responsible for conflict prevention, crisis management and response in relation to security of and in the use of ICTs.
-Examples of such agencies could include Prime Minister's Department, Ministry of Interior, Ministry of Home Affairs, and Ministry of Communications. - Enforcement: Law Enforcement authorities responsible for exchanging information as well as responding to and managing the ICTs related crime.
+- Enforcement: Law Enforcement authorities responsible for exchanging information as well as responding to and managing ICTs related crime.
 An example of such authorities would be Federal / National Police. - Technical: Technical bodies or agencies responsible for exchanging ICT threat and vulnerability information as well as responding to and managing ICT security incidents.
-This could include National Cyber Security Agencies, Computer Emergency Response Teams (CERTs) and Computer Security Incident Response Teams (CSIRTs).

-7. Governments organise themselves differently.
+This could include National Cyber Security Agencies, Computer Emergency Response Teams (CERTs) and Computer Security Incident Response Teams (CSIRTs). - 7.
+Governments organise themselves differently.
 It will be important to identify senior and working level contacts according to the above functions rather than by organisation or agency.
 It will also be important that contacts listed in the Directory understand how their national systems operate in term of identifying, managing, responding and mitigating ICT security incidents of potential national security concern.
 Each country's input to the Directory will be unique, and reflect their domestic circumstances.
 Some countries may list multiple agencies under one function, others may only list one for each function, while others may provide one single coordination point of contact.

-8. This Directory is not intended to produce a comprehensive listing of each government's ICT security officials, nor is it intended to identify hierarchies or lead agencies.
-Rather, the Directory aims to capture the key senior and working level officials in each government who are critical to decision making about ICT security incidents that impact on their national security, and on regional and international security.
+If a country prefers communications to be initiated through a particular channel or organisation, this should be noted in its entry to the Directory (at Annex A). - 8.
+This Directory is not intended to produce a comprehensive listing of each government's ICT security officials, nor is it intended to identify hierarchies or lead agencies.
+The Directory is intended for the list of major contacts to be relevant in order to exchange information on ICT security incidents in the context of national, regional and international security. - 9.
+Direct contact with senior level officials will occur only in times of potential regional security significance, which should be agreed by countries concerned.

-9. Each country will determine the appropriate contact point for the specific ICT security incident, taking into account the technical details and possible consequences.
-In case the contact points overlap with other existing directories for a ICT security incident, countries concerned will discuss and decide the processes and procedures to be applied based on mutual consent.

-10. Direct contact with senior level officials will occur only in times of potential regional security significance, which should be agreed by countries concerned.
 For ICT security incidents outside of such circumstances, communication should only occur between working level contacts.
 Senior level officials may only be contacted by other identified senior level officials.
 If senior level counterparts are unavailable, senior officials may contact working level officials in relation to ICT security crises.